wacncontent/CustomizeTool/removeCommentOutput2/articles/documentdb/documentdb-dotnet-application.md

 8. If you chose to host this in the cloud you will see at least one additional screen asking you to login to your Azure account and provide some values for your new website.
 Supply all the additional values and continue.

-  	I haven't chosen a "Database server" here because we're not using an Azure SQL Database Server here, we're going to be creating a new Azure DocumentDB account later on in the Azure Preview portal.
+  	I haven't chosen a "Database server" here because we're not using an Azure SQL Database Server here, we're going to be creating a new Azure DocumentDB account later on in the Azure Management Portal.

 	For more information about choosing an **App Service plan** and **Resource group**, see [Azure App Service plans in-depth overview](azure-web-sites-web-hosting-plans-in-depth-overview.md).